marvinobig/marvinobig.github.io/src/content/blog/5-importance-of-health-and-fitness.md

 ---
-title: 'The Importance of Fitness And Health'
+title: 'The Importance of Health And Fitness'
 pubDate: 2023-08-18
 summary: "I go over why health & fitness is and should be important to software developers."
 banner: